joergboe/MakeItSimple/README.md

 # MakeItSimple

 This repository has a set of simple makefiles that may be useful for small- and medium-sized c++ projects.
 The makefiles are designed to use only functions that are shipped with GNU make.
+All make scripts support parallel build and ensure that the first level goals are executed in the designated order.

 ## Project Out Place Build